basskillin/OctoLight/README.md

 # OctoLight
-A simple plugin that adds a button to the navigation bar for toggleing a GPIO pin on the Raspberry Pi.
+A simple plugin that adds a button to the navigation bar for toggleing a GPIO pin on the ROC-RK3328-CC (Renegade).

 ![WebUI interface](img/screenshoot.png)